 - You’re offered a job with a different employer.

 - You want to live and work in BC permanently.

-See our guidance on extending your work permit and applying for permanent residence.
+See our guidance on extending your work permit.

 What are my options if I’m hurt on the job?